-- Disease Models.
+- 1. Disease Models.
 We have internalized the ability to create and integrate proprietary in vitro and in vivo models within our research organization.
 For our in vitro hiPSC-CM disease models, we use multiple methods to induce phenotypes within cell lines that simulate human diseases and then use these models for high throughput target identification and drug discovery.
-For our in vivo disease models, we have a dedicated onsite in vivo pharmacology group and vivarium, where we have established approximately 15 rodent heart disease models, both genetic and non-genetic and can dose animals, perform heart surgeries, and use non-invasive imaging to assess the impact of our therapies under development. - Capsid Engineering.
-We have established in-house AAV capsid engineering capabilities and have screened over one billion variants from diverse, proprietary libraries to discover novel AAV capsids with desirable therapeutic properties to support our programs.
-Our capsids have improved tropism for the heart compared to other organs and for specific cells within the heart; improved transduction and expression within the heart cells; and lower susceptibility to neutralizing antibodies.
-We believe our capsid engineering efforts will be critical in supporting the successful clinical development of our product candidates and enabling those product candidates, if approved, to reach more patients. - Promoters and Regulatory Elements.
+For our in vivo disease models, we have a dedicated onsite in vivo pharmacology group and vivarium, where we have established approximately 15 rodent heart disease models, both genetic and non-genetic, and can dose animals, perform heart surgeries, and use non-invasive imaging to assess the impact of our therapies under development. - 2.
+Capsid Engineering.
+We have established in-house AAV capsid engineering capabilities and have successfully screened over one billion variants from more than 30 diverse, proprietary AAV libraries in multiple in vitro, in vivo, and in silico models to discover novel AAV capsids that can target the different types of cells in the heart.
+These capsids are designed to have desirable properties including the ability to more selectively target the heart versus other organs as well as lower susceptibility to neutralizing antibodies.
+We believe our capsid engineering efforts will be critical in supporting the successful clinical development of our product candidates and enabling those product candidates, if approved, to reach more patients. - 3.
+Promoters and Regulatory Elements.
 We have created novel promoters and regulatory elements to support our gene therapy and cellular regeneration programs.
-We use these elements to help ensure a more precise expression of therapeutic payloads in different cell types in the heart.
-We believe our innovations in promoters and regulatory elements can support the successful clinical development of our product candidates. - Drug Delivery.
-Gene delivery is considered one of the biggest challenges to successful translation of cardiac gene therapy into approved products.
-We believe it is important to explore different routes of administration (ROAs) as well as different infusion- or injection-based catheters to support more targeted delivery and more efficient uptake of gene therapies for the heart.
-We prioritize head-to-head comparison of different ROAs in large animal models.
-We are also developing a novel transendocardial injection catheter for precise delivery of therapeutic payloads around the scar area of an infarcted heart.
-We believe our discoveries in drug delivery can help widen the therapeutic index of our product candidates by reducing the dose required for a therapeutic benefit.
+We use these innovations to help ensure more precise and more robust expression of therapeutic payloads in the different cell types of the heart as compared to what can be achieved with currently available methods.
+We believe our innovations can support successful clinical development in part by improving the efficacy and safety profile of our product candidates.

-5. Manufacturing.
-We have taken important steps towards internalizing AAV manufacturing capabilities, expertise and intellectual property to support our emerging portfolio of gene therapy product candidates and to have greater control over our product development.
+- 4. Drug Delivery.
+We are actively exploring different routes of administration (ROAs) as well as different infusion- and injection-based methods for delivering our AAV-based therapies.
+We have designed a new catheter to support more targeted delivery and more efficient uptake of therapeutic payloads in the heart.
+We believe our discoveries in drug delivery can help widen the therapeutic index of our product candidates by reducing the dose required for a therapeutic benefit. - 5.
+Manufacturing.
+We have taken important steps towards internalizing both current Good Manufacturing Practice (cGMP) and non-GMP AAV manufacturing capabilities to support our emerging portfolio of gene therapy and cellular regeneration product candidates.
+This includes a growing in-house team of approximately 25 personnel that can support process development (PD), analytical development (AD), quality assurance (QA) and quality control (QC).
 We have produced non-clinical material involving both parental and novel AAV capsids at the 50L and 200L scales to support early research and IND-enabling studies in small and large animal models.
-We have initiated construction of a 94,000 square-foot current Good Manufacturing Practices (cGMP) facility in the San Francisco Bay Area near our research labs to enable smooth scale-up of production to support first-in-human studies, initially at the 1000L scale.
-We expect this facility will be operational by the end of 2021.
+We have initiated construction of a current cGMP facility in the San Francisco Bay Area near our research labs to enable smooth scale-up of production to support first-in-human (FIH) studies, initially at the 1000L scale.
+We expect this facility will be operational in the first half of 2022.